Not Accepting Guests

 Also worth mentioning: I made friendship with people who contacted me through CS to meet up and hang around together but that wouldn't actually stay at my place.
 Indeed with some of them (I don't have them as friends in CS) I have a very good relationshipp and they come every now and then to my town and we always go out together.

-This is not a list of mere interests, but indeed things that I practice regularly: Music, languages, dancing, town cycling, cooking, swimming, surfing, yoga, going out, having fun!
-I would like to go more into climbing, kayaking and diving.
+This is not a list of mere interests, but indeed things that I practice when I can: Music, languages, dancing, town cycling, cooking, swimming, surfing, yoga, climbing, kayaking and diving.

 - scuba diving